-- The Nevada Division of Environmental Protection (NDEP) is in the process of developing a maintenance verification protocol for private parcel BMPs to be used for TMDL crediting.
-Nevada awarded NV319 grant funds to TRPA and the Conservation Districts to coordinate with NDEP in developing the maintenance protocols as part of a BMP Maintenance Guidance document for local jurisdictions. - TRPA provides information on BMP maintenance practices and requirements in the TRPA Best Management Practices Handbook and may revoke BMP Certificates for properties where BMPs are not functioning.4
+The Nevada Division of Environmental Protection (NDEP) is in the process of developing a maintenance verification protocol for private parcel BMPs to be used for TMDL crediting.
+Nevada awarded NV319 grant funds to TRPA and other funding sources are being provided to the Conservation Districts and Washoe and Douglas Counties to coordinate with NDEP in developing the maintenance protocols as part of a BMP Maintenance Guidance document for local jurisdictions.